moccalotto/kaos/_rulebook/main.md

 You die if you are reduced to negative number that equals your STR+TOU.

 **Natural healing**:
-Complete rest, such as sitting or lying down, for 1 hour will replenish 5 HP.
+Complete rest, such as sitting or lying down, for 1 hour will replenish 10 HP.
 Magic users cannot heal naturally if they have cast a spell within the last hour.

 ### Actions
-You can make one action per combat round.
-Below are the most common actions you can take.
+During each round you can take a single action such as move, attack, cast a spell, etc.
+Below is a list of possible actions.

+**Surge Actions**: When you have taken your main action, you can choose to take one or two surge actions.
+These are essentially the same as normal actions. except that they are strenuous.
+Taking a surge action drains 1d4 of your hit points.
+If you are wearing heavy armor, the strain of taking surge actions may be even higher.

+> Herenna the Warrior is battling an ork.
+On her main action, she attacks the Ork,
+> but misses.
+> Since Herenna really want this fight to end quickly, she decides to take a Surge
+> Action which causes her 1d4 damage.
+She uses that action to attack again, this
+> time hitting the ork.
+However, it survives the attack.
+Herenna decides to use
+> her third and final surge action that round to attack again, taking an additional
+> 1d4 points of strain damage.

+{:.noprint}
+See the equipment list [here]({{ '/rulebook/equipment/' | prepend: site.baseurl }}) for more info.

-**Cast spell**: You stand still and cast a spell with a Thaumaturgy or Witchcraft skill test.
+**Cast spell**: You cast a spell with a Thaumaturgy or Witchcraft skill test.

-**Defensive move**: You move up to MR squares while vigorously definding yourself.
-Your Defense Score is increased by 10 until it is your turn again.

-**Drink a potion**: You move up to MR squares before or after you drink a potion.
+**Drink a potion**: Guess what.
+You drink a potion.

-**Full defence**: You stand still and defend yourself.
-Your Defense Score is increased by 20 until it is your turn again.
+**Defensive Attunement**: You regain 1 Defense Point.

-**Get up**: You rise from a prone position and move up to MR squares.
+**Get up**: You rise from a prone position.

-**Melee attack**: You move up to MR squares and attack with a Melee Combat skill test.

-**Missile attack**: You stand still and attack with a Ranged Combat skill test.
+**Drop**: You drop down, going prone.

+**Melee attack**: Using your Melee Combat skill, you attack your foe with unarmed combat or with a melee weapon.

+**Ranged attack**: Using your Ranged Combat skill, you attack your foe with a missile weapon or a thrown weapon.

 **Mount/dismount**: You mount/dismount your horse (or other riding beast).

-**Run**: Make an atheltics test.
-If you succeed, you can move MR · 4 squares.
-If it fails, you can only run MR · 3 squares.
-You must run in a straight(ish) line.

-**Shield bash**: You attack an adjacent opponent with a Melee Combat skill test.
-If it succeeds, you can also shield bash your opponent.
-Make a hard Melee Combat skill test.
-If it succeeds and the opponent fails their defence test, their suffer 1d6 points of damage.

-**Strafing shot**: You move MR squares and attack using a hard Ranged Combat skill test.
+**Move**: You move up to MR squares.
+Note that certain armors and shields can penalize your MR.

 **Stunt**: Perform some kind of acrobatic maneuver, possibly requiring an acrobatics skill test.
 Sometimes this action involves movement.
 The maximum distance is up to the GM.